Noor53/Noor53/README.md

-- 👋 Hi, I’m @Noor53
+- 👋 Hi, I’m Nooruddin...
-- 👀 I’m interested in solution creating and finding.
+- 👀 I’m interested in solution creating and finding through java technologies...

 <!---
 Noor53/Noor53 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.